siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

 ### Snapper configuration

-Snapper requires a configuration file for each subvolume before it can create snapshots in it.
-Siduction automatically creates the `/etc/snapper/configs/root` configuration file for the `@` subvolume during installation.
+Snapper requires a configuration file for each subvolume that will contain snapshots. siduction automatically creates the `/etc/snapper/configs/root` configuration file for the `@` subvolume during installation.
 For the other subvolumes, we need to create configurations ourselves if needed, following the pattern below.

 ~~~
 # snapper -c <config_name> create-config -t <config_template> <subvolume_mount_point>
 ~~~

 But before we do that, let's take a look at the default configuration and see which settings make sense.
-The configuration for the subvolume `@` named `root`, the values of the default template `default` and the values of the template `user` which we will create later:
+The following list shows the configuration for subvolume `@` with the name `root`, the values of the default template `default`, and the values of the `user` template which we will create later:

 ~~~
 Snapper configuration